Donald-Watts/Ontos-AI/README.md

 All Rights Reserved.

 No copying, distribution, or derivative use without written permission.
-Any similarities to this system discovered in the wild will be treated as a coincidence — until they aren’t.
+Any similarities to this system discovered in the wild will be treated as a coincidence... until they aren’t.

 ## Domain experts:
  Medicine, law, finance, creative pros, writers, game devs, ad agencies, strategic opps & leadership, therapist, coaches, AI engineers, researchers, and education...